ntreimer/react-actors/README.md

 Create an application for the React Actors - a troop of impersonators and improvisors.

+Do not fork and clone this repo.
+These are just instructions.
+Instead, use `create-react-app` to create a new react application on your computer.

 ## Requirements

 Your react application should have five components.